The Roman Roots: January Is a Door

 The Americas: Sun, Cycles, and Gratitude

-The Hopi people of the Southwestern U.S. held the Soyal Solstice Ceremony in late December and January, a sacred tradition of prayers and dances to bring the sun’s warmth back to the earth.
+Among the Hopi of the Southwestern U.S., the Soyal ceremony, held in late December and January, brought prayers and dances meant to call the sun back and restore balance.

 January Now: Resolutions and New Beginnings